• Skip to main content

 From/To: Liability

-Comment: This entry records the increase in the liability section, reflecting the borrowed principal amount. - Interest
+Comment: This entry records the increase in the liability section, reflecting the borrowed principal amount.

 Interest paid on borrowed funds is accounted for with the following entry: